-- for planning purposes, including the preparation of our annual operating budget and developing and refining our internal projections for future periods; - to allocate resources to enhance the financial performance of our business; - as a benchmark for the determination of the bonus component of compensation for our senior executives under our management incentive plan, as described further in our Proxy Statement; - to evaluate the effectiveness of our business strategies and as a supplemental tool in evaluating our performance against our budget for each period; and - in communications with our board of directors and investors concerning our financial performance.
+- for planning purposes, including the preparation of our annual operating budget and developing and refining our internal projections for future periods; - to allocate resources to enhance the financial performance of our business: - as a benchmark for the determination of the bonus component of compensation for our senior executives under our management incentive plan, as described further in our Proxy Statement; - to evaluate the effectiveness of our business strategies and as a supplemental tool in evaluating our performance against our budget for each period; and - in communications with our board of directors and investors concerning our financial performance.

 We believe Adjusted EBITDA is used by securities analysts, investors and other interested parties in the evaluation of our company.
-Management believes the disclosure of Adjusted EBITDA offers an additional financial metric that, when coupled with U.S. GAAP results and the reconciliation to U.S. GAAP results, provides a more complete understanding of our results of operations and the factors and trends affecting our business.
+Management believes the disclosure of Adjusted EBITDA offers an additional financial metric that, when coupled with results prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and the reconciliation to U.S. GAAP results, provides a more complete understanding of our results of operations and the factors and trends affecting our business.
 We believe Adjusted EBITDA is useful to investors for the following reasons: